Surprising Lights on the Wooded Island

-These fairy lamps play an important part in lighting the way and giving hope to my characters, Christie and Melina.
+These fairy lamps play an important role in lighting the way for my characters, Christie and Melina.

 All around Melina, these lights shine out, jewel-like, through colored glass globes.
-Thousands of colored lamps flicker and dance, making the Island a fairy world of light guiding her way.
+The multi-colored lamps flicker and dance, making the Island a fairy world of light guiding her way.

-As with the increasing light of spring, Melina finds the promise of hope illumined by the little fairy lamps.
-Even in the dark, they provide a message that she may find answers if she does not give up and continues to search for the truth wherever it may lead..
+As with the increasing light of spring, Melina finds a new path lit by the little fairy lamps.
+Even in the dark, they provide a message that she may find answers if she continues to search for the truth wherever it may lead.

 Then God said, "Let lights appear in the sky to separate the day from the night.
 Let them be signs to mark the seasons, days, and years.
 (Genesis 1:14 NLT)